Psychology Thesis Guidelines: Fall 2013 – Summer 2014

 Thesis Units Grading

 For each semester that you enroll in Thesis units (PSY 698), you will receive “RP” on your transcript.
 (This stands for “Report in Progress.”)
-At the time of final orals, your Thesis Committee will determine a grade for your thesis and a Change of Grade form will be sent to the Records Office, to be used to change your total units of PSY 698 (either 4 or 6, depending on your program) from “RP” to the grade you receive.
-For example, if your committee gives you an “A” on your thesis, you will receive either 4 (MSIO) or 6 (MAPR, MSHF) units of “A” as your grade for PSY 698 (there is no grading for GS 700).
-Do not register for more thesis units than your program requirement – this will result in a delay in your graduation processing and a “W” (or worse) on your transcript!
-(MAPR and MSHF – 6 units; IO – 4 units.)
+At the time of final orals, your Thesis Committee will determine a grade for your thesis and a Change of Grade form will be sent to the Records Office, to be used to change your total units of PSY 698 (six for all programs) from “RP” to the grade you receive.
+For example, if your committee gives you an “A” on your thesis, you will receive 6 units of “A” as your grade for PSY 698 (there is no grading for GS 700).
+Do not register for extra thesis units beyond your required 6 units – this will result in a delay in your graduation processing and a “W” (or worse) on your transcript!

 The University thesis office’s handbook, University Style and Format Guidelines for Theses, Project Reports and Dissertations, is available on-line via the Library’s web site, as a PDF version (print pages as needed). .